AntObr/HTML5-Canvas-Platformer-Engine/README.md

 I am currently not working on this project.

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

 ## Installation

-The project requires no outside libraries, just download and run index.html int he browser fo your choice.
+The project requires no outside libraries, just download and run index.html in the browser of your choice.

+## Usage

+Use the left and right arrow keys to move the red square that represents the character and the up arrow key to jump.

 ## License